neilwashere/scrapernews/README.md

        "comments":32,
        "rank":2}]

-Posts that have missing or invalid attributes or have attributes will be discarded
+Posts that have missing or invalid attributes will be discarded

 ### Libraries in use